 Itan Ena Mikro Karavi (Old port of Tinos): A great restaurant with both indoor and outdoor areas that serves traditional greek meals in a more creative way.
 Want to try locally grown meat with Tinian ingredients?
 Then check ‘Itan Ena Mikro Karavi’ out.

 San to Alati (Hora): The perfect place to try local dishes combined made with local products, such as cheeses and artichokes, and the freshest seafood you can find caught on the same day.

 How are you feeling Grekaddicts?
 Did you like your first day in Tinos?
 Don’t worry, your adventure has just begun.
 Let’s go back to our hotel and prepare ourselves for the upcoming days.
 Goodnight

-Good morning travellers.
+Good morning travelers.
 A new day has come.
-Get dressed, put a smile on your face and let’s go have some breakfast.
+Get dressed, put a smile on your face, and let’s go have some breakfast.
 You can always sleep as much as you want and have breakfast at the hotel but you can also hit the road and grab something to eat in Tinos town.

-Find a local bakery and try some ‘Tsimpita’ made with walnuts, almonds or fried pastry and chard pies.
-If you want to have a proper brunch you should totally order ‘Froutalia’, an omelette made with locally produced sausages that will amaze you with its rich flavor.
+Find a local bakery and try some ‘Tsimpita’ made with walnuts, almonds, or fried pastry and chard pies.
+If you want to have a proper brunch you should totally order ‘Froutalia’, an omelet made with locally produced sausages that will amaze you with its rich flavor.

 Now that our tummies are full, let’s continue our 10 days Greece island holidays itinerary and explore the spectacular island of Tinos.